International student: Foreign branch campuses

+Challenges

+Language

 Most foreign students encounter difficulties in language use.
-Such issues make it difficult for the student to make domestic friends and gain familiarity with the local culture.
+Such issues make it difficult to gain familiarity with the local culture.
 Sometimes, these language barriers can subject international students to ignorance or disrespect from native speakers.
 Most international students also lack support groups in the country where they are studying.
-Although all colleges in North America that are in student exchange programs do have an International Student Office, it sometimes does not have the resources and capability to consider their students' individual needs when it comes to adapting to the new environment.
+Although all colleges in North America that are in student exchange programs do have an International Student Office.
 The more students a particular college has who come from the same country, the better the support is for getting involved in the new culture.

 Foreign students face several challenges in their academic studies at North American universities.
 Studies have shown that these challenges include several different factors: inadequate English proficiency; unfamiliarity with North American culture; lack of appropriate study skills or strategies; academic learning anxiety; low social self-efficacy; financial difficulties; and separation from family and friends.
 Despite the general perception that American culture is diverse rather than homogenous, the American ideology of cultural homogeneity has been alleged to imply an American mindset that because Eurocentric cultures are superior to others, people with different cultures should conform to the dominant monocultural canon and norms.